 Initially, usually nothing.

-There are expenses, but usually those expenses are covered by any collection.
+There are expenses, but usually, those expenses are covered by any collection.
 And they are relatively modest to get the case filed in any event.

-So it’s a relatively inexpensive proposition to be a whistleblower bringing a False Claims Act case because almost everybody handles these case on a contingent fee basis, so it’s not like going to an attorney and having to pay for an hourly rate.
+So it’s a relatively inexpensive proposition to be a whistleblower bringing a False Claims Act case because almost everybody handles these cases on a contingency fee basis, so it’s not like going to an attorney and having to pay for an hourly rate.
 That tends to make it a much more viable proposition for clients to attempt to pursue this type of case with a good DC whistleblower attorney.
 For more information on investigating a whistleblower case, schedule a consultation today.